hoangsvit/eplus.dev/cmfij8ggp000402kz328kau1h.md

 You can use Gemini Code Assist in an integrated development environment (IDE) such as Cloud Shell to receive guidance on code or solve problems with your code.
 Before you can start using Gemini Code Assist, however, you need to enable it.

 1. In Cloud Shell, enable the **Gemini for Google Cloud** API with the following command:

 ```apache
 gcloud services enable cloudaicompanion.googleapis.com
 ```

 2. Click **Open Editor** on the Cloud Shell toolbar.

 **Note:** To open the Cloud Shell Editor, click **Open Editor** on the Cloud Shell toolbar.
 You can switch between Cloud Shell and the code Editor by clicking **Open Editor** or **Open Terminal**, as required.

-3. In the Cloud Shell Editor, navigate to **Cloud Code &gt; Help and Feedback &gt; Change Settings**.
+3. In the Cloud Shell Editor, navigate to **Cloud Code > Help and Feedback > Change Settings**.

 4. In the **Settings**, search for **Gemini Code Assist**.

 5. Locate and ensure that the checkbox is selected for **Geminicodeassist: Enable**, and close the **Settings**.

 6. Click **Cloud Code - No Project** in the status bar at the bottom of the screen.

 7. Authorize the plugin as instructed.
 If a project is not automatically selected, click **Select a Google Cloud Project**, and choose `qwiklabs-gcp-00-6cc5b1fcaf73`.

 8. Verify that your Google Cloud project (`qwiklabs-gcp-00-6cc5b1fcaf73`) displays in the Cloud Code status message in the status bar.

 ## Task 2.
 Deploy an application

 Next, deploy a microservices application called Hipster Shop to your cluster to create a workload you can monitor.

 1. Run the following command to clone the repo:

 ```apache
 git clone https://github.com/xiangshen-dk/microservices-demo.git
 ```

 2. Change to the `microservices-demo` directory with the following command:

 ```apache
 cd microservices-demo
 ```

-3. In the Cloud Shell Editor's file Explorer, navigate to **microservices-demo** &gt; **release** &gt; **kubernetes-manifests.yaml**.
+3. In the Cloud Shell Editor's file Explorer, navigate to **microservices-demo** > **release** > **kubernetes-manifests.yaml**.

 You can use the AI-powered features of Gemini Code Assist to make changes to your code directly in your code editor.
 In this instance, you decide to let Gemini Code Assist help explain the **kubernetes-manifests.yaml** file to support the onboarding of a new member in your team.

 4. Open the `kubernetes-manifests.yaml` file.
 This action enables Gemini Code Assist, as indicated by the presence of the icon in the upper-right corner of the editor.

 5. Click the **Gemini Code Assist: Smart Actions** icon and select **Explain this**.

 6. Gemini Code Assist opens a chat pane with the prefilled prompt of `Explain this`.
 In the inline text box of the Code Assist chat, replace the prefilled prompt with the following, and click **Send**:

 ```apache